 Our favorite European ski resorts include Austria, France, Italy and Switzerland.

-In Austria, we love skiing in the Tyrol, Arlberg, Vorarlberg and Otztal at ski resorts of Kitzbühel, St Anton, Ischgl in Paznaun, and Soelden.
+Austria has over 400 ski areas!
+We love skiing in the Tyrol and Arlberg at ski resorts of Kitzbühel, St Anton, Ischgl in Paznaun, and Soelden.
 Austria’s Alps bring you incredible scenery, high elevation snow for reliable conditions, and the best traditional on mountain chalets for delicious ski in ski out lunches.
 Austria is the playground for modern ski lifts, home to Doppelmayr, and Austria’s best luxury ski hotels.
 We love St Anton, the birthplace of skiing, which is part of Austria’s largest ski region – the Arlberg of 88 lifts and 305 kilometers of skiing on groomed trails to Stuben, St Christoph, to Lech and Zurs and Warth Schroken plus thousands of acres of open bowl off-piste skiing.
 Ischgl Austria offers high alpine skiing into Switzerland and lively après ski plus lodging at Austria’s top ski hotels.
+We have skied the Salzburg Alps of Austria, and love ski resort like Obertauern, Ski Circus Saalbach, and Snow Space Salzburg.

-France’s Les 3 Vallées offers the biggest interconnected skiing in the world – over 600 kilometers of skiing on 25 peaks linking 8 mountain resorts our favorite French ski resorts, world-famous Courchevel, Méribel and Val Thorens.
+France has over 200 ski resorts!
+Les 3 Vallées offers the biggest interconnected skiing in the world – over 600 kilometers of skiing on 25 peaks linking 8 mountain resorts our favorite French ski resorts, world-famous Courchevel, Méribel and Val Thorens.
 Portes Du Soleil is another vast Alps ski resort region bordering Switzerland.
-And of course there is the legendary Après Ski which is French by origin.
+Everyone thinks of Mont Blanc Chamonix and Megeve, but in the Rhone Alps, we have discovered big ski resorts few know of – “hidden gems.”
+Serre Chevalier and Val Cenis in beautiful French Alps valleys are absolutely gems near 2 Alpes and Alpe D’Huez with high elevation, nice lodging and villages, and less crowds.
+Of course, ski days in France include the legendary French cuisine at lunch and Après Ski with music and Aperol or Champagne all of which is French by origin.

 The Italian Dolomites, bordering Austria, offer incredibly alpine mountain scenery – soaring jagged peaks tower over the dolce-vita Italian skiing slopes and villages.
 Cortina d’Ampezzo and Val Gardena are the best ski areas, with beautiful villages in the Dolomite Super Ski Region –which provides access to 1,200 kilometers of skiing among 12 unique ski areas and 450 lifts – all on one Dolomiti Superski lift ticket.
+We have also skied The Milky Way – Vialattea in Italian, home of Sestriere, its a huge busy ski region near Torino.
 The highlight of an Italian ski trip is the food, the wine, the stylishness of the Italian skiers – skiing in Italy is a luxury lifestyle not a sport.

 The Alps are vast with seemingly endless ski terrain, yet skiing in Europe can be very quaint, with cozy chalets serving gourmet cuisine and Vin Chaud, Gluhwein or Grappa and Genepi.
 Après ski in Europe you will find us dancing with locals, enjoying live music, drinks with a view of the slopes, followed by relaxing spa and sauna treatments, then elegant dining with a view of the slopes before sleeping under a fluffy down duvet in a luxury on mountain four or five star ski hotel steps from the ski slopes.
 See our luxury ski vacation reviews of The Alps, Austria, France, Italy and Switzerland.